elizabeth-dupree/lizdupree.github.io/README.md

 # lizdupree.github.io

 Hi I'm Liz!
-I am a senior studying business analytics with a minor in public health.
+I recently graduated from William & Mary with a Bachelor's degree in business analytics and a minor in public health.

 ## Projects: